How to Find Your Niche In Life

 - Things that are important

 It’s rare that one activity qualifies for all four, but your niche is likely found in activities that qualify for more than one.
-And even if you find your niche, always remember it’s ok if you outgrow it – just repeat the process and find a new, or make, a new one.
+And even if you find your niche, always remember it’s ok if you outgrow it – just repeat the process and find, or make, a new one.